 Does McLean have its own building department?

-No. McLean is a census-designated place in Fairfax County, not an independent town.
-All residential permits for McLean addresses file with Fairfax County Department of Land Development Services at 12055 Government Center Parkway, Fairfax, VA 22035.
-McLean does not file with the Town of Vienna, the City of Falls Church, the DC Department of Buildings, or the Town of Great Falls.
-The correct office is Fairfax County LDS.
+No, McLean does not have its own building department.
+As a census-designated place in Fairfax County, not an independent town, all residential permits for McLean addresses are filed with the Fairfax County Department of Land Development Services.
+The correct office is located at 12055 Government Center Parkway, Fairfax, VA 22035.

 Why do McLean kitchen quotes vary so widely between contractors?